Witiko/doctoral-thesis/main.md

 code quality, best practices for continuous integration include automating the builds and making the builds self-testing.

-In 2018, we have publicly released our MIaS search engine of the European Digital Mathematical Library [on GitHub.][28] [@sojka2018mias] We have also developed a solution for deploying MIaS and we have made it [available on GitHub.][26]
-However, our solution was slow, because we always needed to build MIaS during the deployment.
+In 2018, we publicly released our MIaS search engine of the European Digital Mathematical Library [on GitHub.][28] [@sojka2018mias] We also developed a solution for deploying MIaS, made [available on GitHub.][26]
+However, our solution was slow because we always needed to build MIaS during the deployment.
 Additionally, our builds would suddenly fail due to the changing code base of MIaS and a lack of code quality control.
 Furthermore, our solution had been written in the GNU Make language, which was difficult to